Dre Campbell Farm

 3. Neem Oil

-Neem oil contains a compound that repels and kills many common garden pests like russet-hemp mites, aphids, scale, and spider mites.
+Neem oil contains a compound that repels and kills many common garden pests, such as russet hemp mites, aphids, scales, and spider mites.
 It is an organic way to keep these critters away.

 Make a homemade russet mite spray by mixing 5 ml of concentrated neem oil with 2 ml of mild liquid soap in a liter of water.
 Spray the solution directly on the plants at the first sign of damage.